tfabris/BlueGigaEmpeg/README.md

     which would also strip the screw holes.
 Just make them tight enough to keep the casing cleanly shut.

-  - Recheck and see if this fixed the issue, then return the code variable "displayEmpegSerial" back to its original state and re-upload the sketch to the Arduino.
+  - Recheck and see if this fixed the issue, then return the variable "displayEmpegSerial" back to its original state, and re-upload the sketch to the Arduino.

 - If changing the crossover jumpers does not make the empeg's serial port